 The continuous military campaigns and the intensive diplomatic efforts finally began to yield results in the early spring of 1877 as large numbers of northern bands began to surrender.

-While more any of the Sioux bands surrendered at the various agencies, Chief Sitting Bull led a large contingent across the border into Canada.
-However, they too finally returned and surrendered in the summer of 1881.
+While many of the Sioux bands surrendered at the various agencies, Chief Sitting Bull led a large contingent across the border into Canada.
+However, they, too finally returned and surrendered in the summer of 1881.